-We first run the pipeline for each snapshot, then deduplicate image URLs, captions, and pHashes across snapshots from 2025-18 down to 2024-26.
-Table~\ref{tab:num_deduplicated} reports the number of examples per snapshot after deduplication.
-As earlier snapshots contain a higher proportion of previously seen examples, more data are removed during deduplication, resulting in fewer remaining examples.
-In total, we obtain a Japanese image-text pair dataset containing approximately 155M examples.
+\paragraph{Cross-Snapshot Deduplication and Statistics.} We run the pipeline described above independently for each snapshot, then perform cross-snapshot deduplication of image URLs, captions, and pHash values in reverse chronological order from CC-MAIN-2025-18 to CC-MAIN-2024-26.
+As earlier snapshots contain a higher proportion of previously seen content, more pairs are removed during deduplication, resulting in fewer remaining examples (Table~\ref{tab:num_deduplicated}).
+In total, WAON contains approximately 155M image-text pairs.